1. Optimize And Compress Images

 8. Optimize Your Website’s CSS And JavaScript Delivery

-Loading CSS and JavaScript files can delay rendering of the page content.
-Optimize their delivery by placing CSS in the document and JavaScript at the end of the tag to allow the page to render progressively.
-Consider using asynchronous or deferred loading techniques for non-critical scripts to prioritize content visibility.
+and JavaScript at the end of the tag to allow the page to render progressively.
+Consider using asynchronous or deferred loading techniques for non-critical scripts to prioritize content visibility.9.
+Implement Lazy Loading For Images And Videos

 Lazy loading delays the loading of images and videos until they are needed, such as when they enter the viewport as the user scrolls down the page.
 This technique reduces initial load times and data usage, particularly on long webpages with numerous media elements.
 Many CMS platforms and JavaScript libraries offer plugins and scripts for easy implementation of lazy loading.